 An adult who suffers from frequent ear infections may suggest for a hearing test by the doctor.

 How can a Middle Ear Infection be treated?

 Adults with a middle ear infection are prescribed oral antibiotics or ear drops that can treat the infection.
-Some pain relievers and anti-inflammatory drugs may also be prescribed to manage the symptoms like pain.
+Some pain relievers and anti-inflammatory drugs may also be prescribed to manage symptoms like pain.

 If the person is experiencing symptoms of cold or allergy, the doctor may advise taking a decongestant or nasal steroids.
-Another technique which can help is auto insufflations.
+Another technique that can help is auto insufflations.
 This can help to clear the eustachian tubes.

 How can the Ear Infections be prevented?